JeremyWurbs/autograd/README.md

 For the backwards pass, each `._grad_fn()` must be called in the proper order.
-In order to create the backwards call order properly, each Tensor created by a Tensor op passes the parent Tensor to this newly created Tensor.
+In order to create the backwards call order properly, each Tensor created by a Tensor op passes themselves as a child Tensor to this newly created Tensor.
 That is, the above pseudo-code for `X.__matmul__(W)` would start closer to:

 ```python
 def __matmul__(X, W):